 As an academically trained painter, I employ the methods and materials of the 19th Century and of the Old Masters in my portraiture as taught to me through a direct master/pupil lineage dating back to the beginnings of the French Academy.
 Whether painting commissioned work at my studio in Charlotte, NC, at my studio in Lucca, Italy, or at the client’s chosen location, it is always my utmost goal to create a timeless museum quality painting using only the finest Italian linen along with the highest quality materials available in the world today.

 I frequently paint from life – either under the high north light found in my studios or on location.
 However, with my training and experience painting from life, I am also able to successfully use my own photography from a sitting with excellent results.
 Although I prefer to stage my portraits under natural lighting conditions, I am able to use special lighting equipment to stage a portrait under a wide variety of conditions.

-A typical life-size, three-quarter length oil portrait painted from life sittings will require approximately 6-10 three hour sittings.
+A typical life-size, three-quarter length portrait painted from life sittings will require approximately 8 – 10 three hour sittings.
 Obviously, fewer sessions would be necessary for a bust or half-length portrait.
 Working from life is a method more often chosen by adults who enjoy participating in the portrait process, and it ensures that their closely observed personality and the resulting expression of life, light, and atmosphere energize their portrait.
-They receive not only a portrait, but also an interesting life experience.
+They receive not only a portrait, but also a memorable life experience.

-Whether working completely from life or photographic references, it can often also be useful to create a small color study of the portrait to aid in the painting process, especially with larger and more complex compositions.
-Upon request, I will also offer any portrait color studies to the client for sale.
+Whether working completely from life or from photographic references, it can often also be useful to create a small color study of the portrait to aid in the painting process, especially with larger and more complex compositions.

 Through utilizing these time-honored methods and materials, I always strive to form a partnership with the sitter to create traditional portraits of distinction – true works of art that will communicate something very special to viewers for generations to come.